-Adult Forum meets weekly on Sunday mornings at 11:30 am services and ends at 12:00 noon (September – May).
+Adult Forum meets weekly on Sunday mornings at 11:30 am services and ends at 12:00 noon (September – May) in the Great Hall.
 The forum includes speakers, discussions, and presentations on a variety of different topics of Christian faith and life.

 Book Group meets in the library the first Wednesday of every month to discuss works of fiction and non-fiction selected by vote at the beginning of the year.
 For more information contact Nancy Schulhoff.